CharlieH94/Pokedex/README.md

 ## Features
 - User can input any Pokémon name or number and, if it exists, the app will generate the Pokémon's data in the Pokédex.
+- Randomly generated Pokémon when you first reach the home page.
 - Lots of Pokédex themed styling!

 ## How to Use